gcharot/Zabbix/zjstat/README.md

 /usr/bin/zabbix_sender -c /etc/zabbix/zabbix_agentd.conf -k custom.proc.java.elasticsearch[heap_used] -o 11426342400.0
 ```

 As you can see, setting send_to_zabbix to 0 added debug output, the "all" option also enabled memory reporting.
-The output is splitted in 4 section :
+The output is splitted in 4 sections :

 * The first section shows if process(es) matching user input are running on the system
 * The second section shows the commands used to get memory statistics